fraszczakszymon/reactnd-project-would-you-rather-starter/README.md

 yarn start
 ```

-Would You Rather application will open in your browser.
+"Would You Rather?" application will open in your browser.

 ## Data